-EXAMPLE 1 If a TPM is only able to hold 4 transient objects in internal memory, it might choose to assign handles to those objects with the values $80\ 00\ 00\ 00{16} - 80\ 00\ 00\ 03{16}$ .
+EXAMPLE 1 If a TPM is only able to hold 4 transient objects in internal memory, it could assign handles to those objects with the values 80 00 00 0016 - 80 00 00 0316.

 When a transient object is converted to a persistent object (TPM2\EvictControl()), the TPM shall validate that the handle provided by the caller has an MSO of TPM\HT\PERSISTENT and that the handle is not already assigned to a persistent object.